 METHODS

-A cross-sectional study using a test (A1, B1) and re-test (A2, B2) formula was performed on 80 patients with diabetes.
-The gold standard used for neuropathy detection was a nerve conduction study (NCS) which was performed on all participants.
-Reliability of the MNSI-PL was assessed using the Cronbach’s alpha, Kuder-Richardson formula 20 (KR-20), split-half reliability, the Gottman split-half tests and correlation between first and second half was accessed.
+A cross-sectional study using a test (A1, B1) and re-test (A2, B2) formula was performed in 80 patients with diabetes.
+The gold standard used for neuropathy detection was a nerve conduction study (NCS) which was performed in all participants.
+Reliability of the MNSI-PL was assessed using the Cronbach’s alpha, Kuder-Richardson formula 20 (KR-20), split-half reliability, the Gottman split-half tests, and correlation between first and second half was accessed.
 Stability was assessed using an intraclass correlation coefficient (ICC).
 For external validation, we used simple linear correlation, binomial regression, and agreement between two different tools using a Bland-Altman plot analysis.

 RESULTS

 The scale was internally consistent (Cronbach’s alpha for the full scale: 0.81 for A and 0.87 for B).
-MNSI-PL scores between test/retest showed high stability (ICC = 0.73 for A and ICC = 0.97 for B).
+MNSI-PL scores in test/retest showed high stability (ICC = 0.73 for A and ICC = 0.97 for B).
 The statistically important correlations between MNSI-PL and NCS were found for B1, B2, and A1 (P < 0.005).
 The cut-off points of ≥ 3 for section A (sensitivity of 90%-100%; specificity of 33%-40%) and ≥ 2 for section B (sensitivity of 81%-84%; specificity of 60%-70%) were obtained during neuropathy detection.

 CONCLUSION